Modern Slavery Act Transparency Statement 2020

 - IT software and managed services.

 Our suppliers/partners are almost exclusively UK-based, and we do not consider our industry and supply chain to be particularly susceptible to modern slavery and human trafficking.
-Our partners within our supply chain are predominantly providing low-volume, highly technical products and services where we consider the risk of modern slavery practices, such as forced labour or exploitation, to below.
+Our partners within the supply chain are predominantly providing highly technical products and/or services where we consider the risk of modern slavery practices, such as forced labour or exploitation, to be low.
 Nevertheless, we are vigilant regarding this risk.

 Supply chain management and due diligence

-Our interaction and monitoring of our suppliers/partners does not end there; on a risk basis we meet with and review our leading 27 suppliers/partners (representing 82% of our spend) informal monthly Commercial Contract Management (IACCM) meetings or in periodic reviews, and site inspections.
-Some suppliers/partners will also receive unannounced site visits to check workforce accreditation and welfare facilities, for example, and these reviews and site visits would help us to identify whether any modern slavery practices are taking place within that supplier/partner’s business.
+Our interaction and monitoring of our suppliers/partners does not end there.
+On a monthly basis, we meet with and review our leading 27 suppliers/partners (representing c.80% of our spend) to review Safety, Delivery, Risk and Commercial Contract Management (IACCM) and/or in periodic operational reviews, and site inspections.
+It is normal for some suppliers/partners to also receive unannounced face to face site visits to check workforce accreditation and welfare facilities, however, from the end of 2019 onwards this has been hampered by the Covid-19 risk.
+These reviews and site visits would help us to identify whether any modern slavery practices are taking place within that supplier/partner’s business.
 If that were to be the case and the supplier was unable to resolve the problem, this would lead us to terminate our relationship with them.

 We operate a whistleblowing policy under which employees can report wrongdoing within the workplace.
-Employees should first report issues to their line manager and then to the HR director.
+Employees should first report issues to their line manager and then to the People Director or the Head of Legal and Compliance.
 We encourage employees to report any instances of unethical practices, which would include notifying the relevant person if they become aware of any modern slavery practices occurring within our business and/or supply chain.

 - Internal Communications - We will continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
 Communication raises awareness of the issue and we hope will encourage further innovation and engagement in relation to our approach to combating modern slavery.